awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.cloudwatchlogs.envhealth.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/log-streaming-health-screen.png)

-After you enable log streaming, you can return to the **Monitoring** configuration card or page and find the **Log Group** link\.
+After you enable log streaming, you can return to the **Monitoring** configuration category or page and find the **Log Group** link\.
 Click this link to see your environment health logs in the CloudWatch console\.

 ### Environment Health Log Streaming Using the EB CLI<a name="AWSHowTo.cloudwatchlogs.envhealth.streaming.ebcli"></a>